Wai Hon's Blog

 set -ag update-environment "SSH_TTY"

-If it still does not work, try running printf verification command above and check the Tmux clipboard wiki.
+If it still does not work, try running the printf verification command above and check the Tmux clipboard wiki.

 Tweak for xterm-paste

-It is like the (delete-selection-mode) for xterm-paste.
+This is like (delete-selection-mode) for xterm-paste.

 (define-advice xterm-paste